heuer/segno/docs/man/segno.rst

     Valid values for QR Codes: 0 \.\.
 7
     Valid values for Micro QR Codes: 0 \.\.
 3

+.. option:: --encoding ENCODING

+    Specifies the encoding of the provided content.
+    If not specified (default) either ISO 8859-1 is used or if it does not fit, UTF-8 or Shift_JIS (for Kanji content) is used.

 .. option:: --micro

     Allow the creation of Micro QR Codes